 The confidence score (0.0 to 1.0) indicates how certain the system is that this visitor has been correctly identified:

-24 server-side enrichment signals are computed from the raw signal data, IP intelligence, and behavioral analysis.
-These include VPN detection, proxy classification, Tor identification, IP geolocation, browser tampering analysis, incognito detection, and suspect scoring.
+Server-side enrichment signals are computed from the raw signal data and IP intelligence.
+These include VPN/proxy/Tor detection, IP geolocation, browser tampering analysis, and suspect scoring.

 The IP intelligence subsystem provides: